mk-it-admin/Minkasu2FA_SampleApp/ReactNative/SampleReactApp/README.md

 **iOS**

-If using CocoaPods, in the ios/ directory run:
+In the ios/ directory run:
 ```
 $ pod install
 ```